swch/slate/source/includes/_rest.md

 ### Description

-Create a address and return the created object.
+Create an address and return the created object.

 ### Body parameters